jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 ## Abstract Factory
 Abstract Factory is the first one you encounter in detail when reading the GoF book.
 It’s a bit overwhelming as the first pattern encountered.
 I’ve presented it here as a modification to the Factory Class:
 * `MyInterfaceFactory` is a new element.
 It’s an interface that defines a contract for creating an instance of `MyInterface`.
 * Client Application is a little different.
 It doesn’t access a static class method.
 It accesses `acquire(Kind)` via a reference to `interfaceFactory`.
 And I’m going to kick the resolution can of `interfaceFactory` down the road once more.
 Its resolution will be in the next blog.
+See: [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html).
 * The <virtual> creation line from `MyInterfaceFactory` to `MyInterface` is only to highlight that as far as the Client Application is concerned, `MyInterfaceFactory` created `MyInterface`, but it is actually created by `MyInterfaceFactoryImpl`.
 * The curved line is not an implementation detail.
 It defines an architectural/design boundary.
 All the business logic abstraction resides above the line.
 All dependency details reside below the line.
 This gives us great freedom in plugging in different factory implementations for different needs, such as production dependencies or test double dependencies.